Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 Pinning foes

 A pin is a Regular Contest of Strength.
-This one’s easy: use ST Roll, adjust the scores to a rollable range, and go from there.
+This one’s easy: take ST Roll, slap on any of the noted mods for SM and stuff, adjust the scores to a rollable range if necessary, and roll the Contest.
 (A nice feature of STROLL is that the flat pinning bonuses awarded for larger SM and greater number of hands, as well as bonuses for Wrestling skill, all act appropriately as effective multipliers to the power represented by ST Roll.)

 Breaking free